 Hue + Me is a chunky/bulky yarn from Lion Brand that’s perfect for quick, cozy projects.
 This yarn is a blend of acrylic and wool fibers, making it especially warm and soft.
 The color palette is absolutely dreamy, and perfect for making on-trend sweaters, blankets, home decor, and more!

 24/7 Cotton yarn from Lion Brand is another worsted (medium) weight cotton yarn.
-This cotton yarn is mercerized, which makes the colors extra vibrant and gives the yarn a little bit of a sheen.
+This cotton yarn is mercerized, making the colors extra vibrant and giving the yarn a bit of a sheen.
 This yarn creates amazing stitch definition which is perfect for showing off all of your beautiful stitch-work.
 24/7 Cotton is great for a variety of projects from home decor and accessories to spring/summer wearables.

 You also can’t crochet without a hook!
 (Actually you could technically use your finger, but that’s a topic for another day.)
 So, you’ll want to grab a few good hooks to start with.
 You don’t need to buy every size right away, but you do need to make sure you have the right size for your first projects.